ShaneF1/Laser-Etch-Test-Pattern-gcode-Samples-and-Generator/README.md

 The g-code generator constructs the g-code test pattern starting at the highest speed and progressively higher power.
 In practice I wanted to use the highest speed and lowest power level to achieve a result.
 These speed/power patterns are etched first (right to left) so the etch can be truncated if the needed results are provided early.
 The g-code generator provides for adjustment of row/col count, min/max speed, min/max power, box size and line spacing.

 Note that if creating your own g-code, the power levels can be described as positive values which map to a M3 g-code command, or negative values which map to an M4 g-code command.
 I find the M4 g-code command more useful and indicative as M4 will have your grbl controller dynamically scale laser power in response to the dynamics of your machine movement.
+This prevents overly deep etching when the laser is stationary during direction reversals.
 The g-code samples provided use negative power values and M4 commands.

 To use the g-code generator and create your own customised g-code test patterns: